nevmenandr/vindolanda/manuscript.md

 I'm aiming for the same stylistic guidelines when I'm working on the Vindolanda font.

-They also write about the Latin font:
+They also write about the Roman font:

 > Roman font was not something uniform and constant: it was noticeably modified and existed in various forms.
 > Its basic and original form is the capital font (lat. *caitalis* -- large, main, solid), also called majusculus (lat. *majusculis* -- somewhat larger), because it consists exclusively of capital (large) letters.
 An inscription made by majusculus is placed strictly between two horizontals, without a single line going beyond the line formed by them.